se-for-sci/se-for-sci.github.io/slides/week-02-1.md

 ## LLM details

 - The core of agentic programming is an LLM (large language model)
-- Simply completion engines trained on lots of data
+- Initially completion engines trained on lots of data
 - Limited number of parameters, so they learn _concepts_ from the data
+- Reinforcement learning teaches them to work inside a structure and solve problems

 ---